winterednalynn/PracticeGit/README.md

 2. `git checkout GreatFeature`
 3. Change, save, and commit the following text

 What school are you attending?
+Renton Technical College
 > What school are you going to?
-Change this, save and commit
+Renton Technical College, save and commit

 4. `git checkout main`
 5. `git merge GreatFeature`